fbpx

 Oregon Zoo Attractions

 Living in Seattle, I usually take my kids to the Woodland Park Zoo.
 Or we visit the Point Defiance Zoo & Aquarium in Tacoma.
-However, I’ve been hearing people rave about the Oregon Zoo in Portland, Oregon for years.
+However, I’ve heard people rave about the Oregon Zoo in Portland, Oregon, for years.

 Last year, we came down to Portland with friends who also had a toddler (read my toddler guide to Portland.)
 We knew that the Oregon Zoo had a train that was under construction.